Kama Maharaj

 Satyakama "Kama" Maharaj is a Trinidad and Tobago businessman who is the Minister of Trade, Investment, and Tourism in the Persad-Bissessar administration.

 Early life and education

 Maharaj is the son of Ramdoolarie Maharaj, better known as "Madame Maharaj", a pioneer in the beauty industry in Trinidad and Tobago.
 Maharaj earned a degree in economics.

 Career

 Maharaj worked as a mathematics teacher before entering the cosmetics business.
-He went on the found Sacha Cosmetics.
+He went on to found Sacha Cosmetics.

 After the 2025 general elections Maharaj was appointed to the Senate and given the role of Minister of Trade, Investment, and Tourism, which combines the former Ministry of Trade and Industry with that of the Ministry of Tourism, Culture, and the Arts.